dbeef/spelunky-ds/README.md

 <p> What would be nice to add is printing to emulator's console for debugging purposes.
  libnds ships such function calls (nds/arm9/console.h), but they work only on an emulator called nocash, which is Windows only. </p>
-<p> Please contact me if you know any Linux NDS emulator that supports printing to terminal or you know how to log to desmume. </p>
+<p> Please contact me if you know any Linux NDS emulator that supports printing to terminal via nocash messages or you know how to log to desmume. </p>